 Some people like to smoke a joint because of the fast onset of THC via a quick route to the bloodstream through the lungs.
 Cancer patients, for example, may seek quick relief from chemotherapy-induced nausea symptoms.
 Sometimes people prefer tinctures or edibles because they provide a more delayed onset and longer-lasting effects to smoking or vaping.

 One of the benefits of cannabis topicals is quick, predictable onset.
 Depending on which type of cannabis topicals and other factors such as where on the body they’re applied, onset of effects can happen in about 15 minutes.
 They can also be used throughout the day as needed.
 Feel free to reapply as soon as or even before the last dose has worn off.

 You can also combine cannabis topicals—for example, use the Unscented Relief Cream in the morning with your other skincare products and switch to the Menthol Relief Cream after your end-of-day workout.
 That makes it easy to get the exact level of relief you want, when and where you want it.

 4. Topicals Are Discreet to Use

 Cannabis topicals provide a more discreet way to enjoy the benefits of cannabinoids, minus the rich herbal odor.
-Instead of your smelling like a recently extinguished joint, many cannabis topicals are formulated with lovely scents like Rose and Bergamot, Lavender, or even Cedar and Black Pepper.
+Instead of smelling like a recently extinguished joint, many cannabis topicals are formulated with lovely scents like Rose and Bergamot, Lavender, or even Cedar and Black Pepper.
 That can really come in handy when you’re partaking in a public place, like applying a cannabis topical after your workout at the gym or before heading into a meeting.